-14 RISK MANAGEMENT AND INSURANCE
+14. RISK MANAGEMENT AND INSURANCE

-- 14.1 Risk management is an important element of corporate governance.
-An embedded risk management framework enables an organisation to consider the potential impact of all types of risks on its processes, activities, services and stakeholders. - 14.2 The Audit and Risk Manager shall be responsible for the development, monitoring and review of the Council's risk management policy, which will be approved by Executive, and shall be the Council's principal risk management adviser and coordinator. - 14.3 The Council shall nominate an officer as the Risk Champion who shall be responsible for promoting risk management within the authority and for ensuring that the council's risk management policy is adhered to by Heads of Service. - 14.4 The risk management responsibilities of Heads of Service are: - (a) To promote a culture of risk management awareness throughout the authority. - (b) To take responsibility for managing risks, having regard to advice from the Head of Finance and Audit and Risk Manager and other specialist officers (e.g. crime prevention, fire prevention, health and safety). - (c) To adhere to the Council's Risk Management Strategy ensuring that strategic and operational risks are identified, managed and controlled within their services. - (d) To notify the Head of Finance promptly of all new risks, activities, properties, vehicles or other assets that require insurance and of any alterations affecting existing insurances. - (e) To notify the Head of Finance (or representative) immediately of any loss, liability or damage that may lead to a claim against the authority, together with any information or explanation required by the Head of Finance (or representative) or the authority's insurers. - (f) To maintain inventories of equipment. - (g) To consult the Head of Finance on the terms of any indemnity that the authority is requested to give. - (h) To ensure that employees, or anyone covered by the authority's insurances, do not admit liability or make any offer to pay compensation that may prejudice the assessment of liability in respect of any insurance claim. - (i) To adhere to the authority's Business Continuity Policy ensuring that adequate and effective Business Continuity Plans are in place within their services.
+14.1 Risk management is an important element of corporate governance.
+An embedded risk management framework enables an organisation to consider the potential impact of all types of risks on its processes, activities, services and stakeholders.

+- 14.2 The Audit and Risk Manager shall be responsible for the development, monitoring and review of the Council's risk management policy, which will be approved by Executive, and shall be the Council's principal risk management adviser and coordinator. - 14.3 The Council shall nominate an officer as the Risk Champion who shall be responsible for promoting risk management within the authority and for ensuring that the council's risk management policy is adhered to by Heads of Service. - 14.4 Risk Management Responsibilities of Heads of Service: - a.
+To promote a culture of risk management awareness throughout the authority. - b.
+To take responsibility for managing risks, having regard to advice from the Head of Finance and Audit and Risk Manager and other specialist officers (e.g. crime prevention, fire prevention, health and safety). - c.
+To adhere to the Council's Risk Management Strategy ensuring that strategic and operational risks are identified, managed and controlled within their services. - d.
+To notify the Head of Finance (or representative) promptly of all new risks, activities, properties, vehicles or other assets that require insurance and of any alterations affecting existing insurances. - e.
+To notify the Head of Finance (or representative) immediately of any loss, liability or damage that may lead to a claim against the authority, together with any information or explanation required by the Head of Finance (or representative) or the authority's insurers. - f.
+To maintain inventories of equipment. - g.
+To consult the Head of Finance (or representative) on the terms of any indemnity that the authority is requested to give. - h.
+To ensure that employees, or anyone covered by the authority's insurances, do not admit liability or make any offer to pay compensation that may prejudice the assessment of liability in respect of any insurance claim. - i.
+To adhere to the authority's Business Continuity Policy ensuring that adequate and effective Business Continuity Plans are in place within their services.

-15 INTERNAL AUDIT
+15. INTERNAL AUDIT

-15.1 The Council shall maintain an adequate and effective Internal Audit Service in accordance with statutory requirements and in line with the Public Sector Internal Audit Standards issued jointly by the Chartered Institute of Internal Auditors (UK) and CIPFA and in accordance with CIPFA'S Statement on the Role of the Head of Internal Audit.
-In addition to the Council being required to "make arrangements for the proper administration of their financial affairs" under Section 151 of the Local Government Act 1972, the Accounts and Audit Regulations 2011 specifically require that a "relevant body shall maintain an adequate and effective system of internal audit of its accounting records and of its system of internal control in accordance with the proper practices in relation to internal control".
+15.1 The Council shall maintain an adequate and effective Internal Audit Service in accordance with statutory requirements and in line with the CIPFA Code of Practice for Internal Audit in Local Government, CIPFA'S Statement on the Role of the Head of Internal Audit (HIA) in Public Service Organisations and professional auditing standards.
+In addition to the Council being required to "make arrangements for the proper administration of their financial affairs" under the Section 151 of the Local Government Act 1972, the Accounts and Audit Regulations 2011 specifically require that a "relevant body shall maintain an adequate and effective system of internal audit of its accounting records and of its system of internal control in accordance with the proper practices in relation to internal control".

-15.3 The Powers and Duties of Internal Audit
+15.2 The Powers and Duties of Internal Audit